HankB/HA-host-monitor/README.md

 1) Process to create and edit database entries.
 1) Process to handle incoming MQTT messages and update the database.
 1) Process to scan the database and look for overdue hosts.
-1) Test script to test portions of the various other components.
+1) Test script(s) to test portions of the various other components.

 ## Files